Mayfield, Canterbury: Water Supply

 Properties on the Mayfield articulated water supply have suffered from a limited water supply and as of October 2016 have been placed on Level 4 water restrictions prohibiting the use of outdoor hosepipes.
-In May 2016 a trial project to roll out water meters was announced by the Ashburton District Council.
+In May 2016 a trial project to roll out water metres was announced by the Ashburton District Council.
 The District Council has sourced a portable filtration system that would use stock water as a contingency.